 “Those of us who have been true readers all our life seldom fully realize the enormous extension of our being which we owe to authors.
 We realize it best when we talk with an unliterary friend.
 He may be full of goodness and good sense but he inhabits a tiny world.
 In it, we should be suffocated.
 The man who is contented to be only himself, and therefore less a self, is in prison.
 My own eyes are not enough for me, I will see through those of others.
 Reality, even seen through the eyes of many, is not enough.
 I will see what others have invented.
 Even the eyes of all humanity are not enough.
 I regret that the brutes cannot write books.
 Very gladly would I learn what face things present to a mouse or a bee; more gladly still would I perceive the olfactory world charged with all the information and emotion it carries for a dog.”

 The world is endlessly expansive and complex.
-Yes, technically it is finite, but compared to what our human brains can handle, a lifetime doesn’t even begin to scratch the surface.
+Technically it is finite, but relative to what our brains can handle, a lifetime doesn’t even begin to scratch the surface.
 It’s cliché but the more you read the more you realize how much is out there and how little you know.

 “What an astonishing thing a book is.
 It’s a flat object made from a tree with flexible parts on which are imprinted lots of funny dark squiggles.
 But one glance at it and you’re inside the mind of another person, maybe somebody dead for thousands of years.
 Across the millennia, an author is speaking clearly and silently inside your head, directly to you.
 Writing is perhaps the greatest of human inventions, binding together people who never knew each other, citizens of distant epochs.
 Books break the shackles of time.
 A book is proof that humans are capable of working magic.”

-Believe it or not, you can be just as excited to sit down with a book as you are for watching a favorite TV show, sports team, video game, etc. That’s in part why series like Harry Potter are so successful.
+Believe it or not, you can be just as excited to sit down with a book as you are for watching a favorite TV show or sports team.
+That’s in part why series like Harry Potter are so successful.

 Even though Kafka might not’ve been into it as much, reading can just be a good time.